aarlin/wuthering-waves-mod-starter/README.md

-# Wuthering Waves DPS Meter
+# Wuthering Waves QoL Mods

 ## How to Install